BrianHenryIE/php-diff-test/README.md

 Requires `XDEBUG_MODE=coverage`.

-### `difftest filter`
+### `php-diff-test filter`

 Prints a filter to use with PHPUnit or Codeception, so you only run tests relevant to changes in the branch you're working on.

-* Run: `phpunit --filter="$(difftest filter)"` or `codecept run suitename "$(difftest filter)"`.
+* Run: `phpunit --filter="$(php-diff-test filter)"` or `codecept run suitename "$(php-diff-test filter)"`.
-* Try just `difftest filter` to see the filter that will be applied, which is effectively `difftest filter --input-files <glob *.cov> --diff-from main --diff-to HEAD~0 --granularity line`
+* Try just `php-diff-test filter` to see the filter that will be applied, which is effectively `php-diff-test filter --input-files <glob *.cov> --diff-from main --diff-to HEAD~0 --granularity line`
-* Try `difftest filter --diff-from HEAD~3` to print a shallower filter
+* Try `php-diff-test filter --diff-from HEAD~3` to print a shallower filter
-* Try `difftest filter --granularity file` to print a filter which includes all tests that cover any line in changed files (this makes the HTML report make more sense)
+* Try `php-diff-test filter --granularity file` to print a filter which includes all tests that cover any line in changed files (this makes the HTML report make more sense)

-### `difftest coverage`
+### `php-diff-test coverage`

 Outputs a new `.cov` file containing only the files whose lines have been changed in the diff.
 Intended to then print a HTML coverage report

-* Run: `difftest coverage --input-files "php-coverage1.cov,php-coverage2.cov" --diff-from main --diff-to HEAD~0 --output-file diff-coverage/diff-from-to.cov`
+* Run: `php-diff-test coverage --input-files "php-coverage1.cov,php-coverage2.cov" --diff-from main --diff-to HEAD~0 --output-file diff-coverage/diff-from-to.cov`
 * Then to generate the new HTML report: `phpcov merge ./diff-coverage --html ./diff-coverage/report`.
-NB `phpcov` will merge all `.cov` files in the directory and subdirectories so you should set `difftest coverage`'s new `.cov` `--output-file` to be in its own directory.
+NB `phpcov` will merge all `.cov` files in the directory and subdirectories so you should set `php-diff-test coverage`'s new `.cov` `--output-file` to be in its own directory.

 ## How it works